To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 2018 Annick Jade Dewald.
 Access limited to the Smith College community and other researchers while on campus.
 Smith College community members also may access from off-campus using a Smith College log-in.
 Other off-campus researchers may request a copy through Interlibrary Loan for personal use.

 Dewald, Annick Jade, "Design of a small unmanned aircraft for surveying of agriculture" (2018).
-Theses, Dissertations, and Projects.
-2003.
+Honors Project, Smith College, Northampton, MA.

 Off Campus Download